 Faith is not doing good works, being moral, attending services, tithing, blathering scripture at walls and altars, giving to the poor, traveling and delivering sermons, taking donations, and believing without evidence a full slate of mandatory doctrine – as such things are nothing but enterprise virtue, a form of works-costume one wears.
 These things may help ‘bind together’ those of similar mind (hence the derivation of the term ‘religion’), but they have little to do with faith itself.

-The writers of the Bible clearly failed to understand this.
-Which serves to raise the question of authenticity, both in terms of authorship and spirit, entailed in Paulinian-Constantinian-Mithraic Orthodox Christianity.
+The writers of the Bible clearly failed to understand this basic ethical foundation, raising questions about authenticity—both in terms of authorship and spirit—within the framework of Pauline-Constantinian-Mithraic ecumenical Christianity.

 What is Loosh?